venugoapalreddy/biztalk-docs/biztalk/adapters-and-accelerators/adapter-sap/use-performance-counters-with-the-sap-adapter.md

  The performance counters can be enabled or disabled by setting the binding property *EnablePerformanceCounters*.
 To enable performance counters, set the *EnablePerformanceCounters* binding property to **True**.
 To disable performance counters, set *EnablePerformanceCounters* to **False**.
 By default, *EnablePerformanceCounters* is set to **False**.

 ## Performance Counters and the WCF LOB Adapter SDK
- Changing the value of the *EnablePerformanceCounters* binding property also changes the value of the corresponding performance counter for the [!INCLUDE[afproductnameshort](../../includes/afproductnameshort-md.md)].
-Also, the binding property for the [!INCLUDE[afproductnameshort](../../includes/afproductnameshort-md.md)] is static, whereas that for the [!INCLUDE[adapterpacknoversion](../../includes/adapterpacknoversion-md.md)] is dynamic.
-Hence, if there are two instances of the [!INCLUDE[adaptersap_short](../../includes/adaptersap-short-md.md)] binding in the AppDomain, and the *EnablePerformanceCounters* binding property is set to **True** in one and **False** in the other, the adapter-specific performance counter will be enabled in one and disabled in the other.
-However, because the binding property for [!INCLUDE[afproductnameshort](../../includes/afproductnameshort-md.md)] is static, it will either be set to **True** or **False** depending on what value was specified last.
+ Changing the value of the <em>EnablePerformanceCounters</em> binding property also changes the value of the corresponding performance counter for the [!INCLUDE [afproductnameshort](../../includes/afproductnameshort-md.md)].
+Also, the binding property for the [!INCLUDE [afproductnameshort](../../includes/afproductnameshort-md.md)] is static, whereas that for the [!INCLUDE [adapterpacknoversion](../../includes/adapterpacknoversion-md.md)] is dynamic.
+Hence, if there are two instances of the [!INCLUDE [adaptersap_short](../../includes/adaptersap-short-md.md)] binding in the AppDomain, and the <em>EnablePerformanceCounters</em> binding property is set to <strong>True</strong> in one and <strong>False</strong> in the other, the adapter-specific performance counter will be enabled in one and disabled in the other.
+However, because the binding property for [!INCLUDE [afproductnameshort](../../includes/afproductnameshort-md.md)] is static, it will either be set to <strong>True</strong> or <strong>False</strong> depending on what value was specified last.

 ## See Also